Anthony-Rajiv/LTTS---MiniProject/1. Requirements/README.md

 ### RELIABILITY
 Reliability is important to the Malware Research Team and its customers, because providing accurate information to Cyber Crime Department will help to ensure that is justice is served.
 Some of the problems addressed here are
-* Ability of system components to be validated.
+* Enhanced Ability of system components to be validated.
 * Reduce Labor-intensity of process.
-* Privacy of case-related data.
+* Maintained Privacy of case-related data.
-* Integrity of reported results.
+* Safeguard Integrity of reported results.
-* Frequency and severity of human errors.
+* Decrease Frequency and severity of human errors.

 ### SCALABILITY
 Scalability is a far more important problem, because a more scalable system would allow a greater number of malware-related cases to be processed by the MRT, without the need for additional personnel with the expertise required for such investigation.
 Additionally, a system that can scale via hardware instead of via added labor will allow case completion time to become more predictable and consistent.